+Search of his own fine art language is obvious already in his early works where we can see fabulous and metaphoric images on everyday life topics: "Birth", "The Deaf", "A Holy Family".
 Over some years that Moishe lived in Saint Petersburg, he studied in the private school of Mr. Zaidenberg, worked in editorial office of Jewish magazine "Voskhod" ("Sunrise"), was a student of Leon Bakst at the Zvantseva's School of drawing and painting for two years.
 As Marc Chagall recollected it was Leon Bakst who let him "feel the breath of Europe" and impelled him to go to Paris for studies.
 Moishe attended as well courses of innovative painter Mstislav Dobujinsky.
 In spring 1910 his first exhibition took place in the editorial office of the avant-garde magazine "Apollon" ("Apollo").

 In summer 1909 in Vitebsk the painter met Bella Rosenfeld, daughter of a local jeweler.

 "...
 Her silence is mine, her eyes mine.
 It is as if she knows everything about my childhood, my present, my future, as if she can see right through me; as if she has always watched over me, somewhere next to me, though I saw her for the very first time.
 I knew this is she, my wife.
 Her pale colouring, her eyes.
 How big and round and black they are!
 They are my eyes, my soul...".
+Marc Chagall, "My life".

 They would marry on the 25th of July 1915 and Bella would always be his first love, wife and muse.

 ParisIn August 1910 Maxim Vinaver, maecenas and deputy of the State Duma of 1905 gave the young painter a scholarship enabling him to go to Paris for studies.
 After arrival in Paris Moishe Segal adopted a pseudonym and became henceforth Marc Chagall in the French manner.

 During his first year in Paris Marc Chagall rented a studio from painter Ehrenburg in Montparnasse.
 He attended various classes in free academies of arts, painted at nights and spent whole days visiting exhibitions, salons and galleries and absorbing art skills of great masters: Delacroix, Courbet, Cezanne, Gaugin, van Gogh and many others.
 He had a perfect feeling of colors and mastered very soon fauvism methods.
 "Now your colors are singing", - said his teacher from Saint Petersburg Bakst.

 In 1911 Chagall moved to the "La Rouche" building bought by Alfred Boucher after a sale at the Great Exposition of 1899, that became a kind of squat art center and shelter for lots of poor foreign painters.
 Here Chagall made acquaintance of a great number of Paris bohemians - poets and painters; he mastered methods of new trends and tendencies - cubism, futurism and orphism - having as always reshaped them in his own way; here he scored his first serious successes: "The Violinist", "To My Betrothed", "Golgotha", "Paris Through the Window".
 In spite of his absolute and complete immersion in Paris artistic milieu, Marc Chagall didn't forget native Vitebsk.
 Such works as "The Pinch of Snuff", "The Cattle Dealer", "I and the Village" are filled with love and nostalgia.

 In spring 1914 Marc Chagall exhibited his paintings, several dozens of canvas and about one hundred fifty watercolors, in Berlin.
 A few personal and joint expositions with other painters were a success with the public.
 Then Chagall went to Vitebsk to visit Bella and his relatives.
 But the First World War broke out and postponed his return to Europe for an indefinite period of time.

 RussiaBella's brother Jacob Rosenfeld helped Marc Chagall to avoid recruitment in the army and to find a job: the painter was accepted at the Military industrial Committee in Petrograd.
 Chagall's creative work of that turbulent period was very multifaceted: while visiting native Vitebsk, the painter immersed in nostalgia and applied his new experience and energy to represent everyday life ("Window at the Dacha"); but the war, wounded men, human grief and hardships are also reflected in his works ("War").
 He witnessed as well intensification of persecutions of Jews during the period of war that resulted in a number of strongly religious paintings ("Red Jew", "The feast of the Tabernacles").
 Lyrical works "Birthday", "Pink Lovers", "The Promenade", "Bella with White Collar" created during that period all filled with love towards Bella.
 At that time Marc Chagall also started working on his autobiography "My Life".

 On the 9th of August 1918, during the meeting on Arts Ministry creation that took place in Petrograd, Marc Chagall was offered the post of Chief of Fine Arts department but he refused it.
 Nevertheless, under the influence of Anatoly Lunacharsky he accepted another offer and agreed to serve as an authorized representative on arts in the province of Vitebsk.
 Marc Chagall turned out to be an excellent organizer, he decorated Vitebsk enthusiastically for the first anniversary of the October Revolution in order to "introduce art to the masses".
 He also published an article titled "Revolution in art".
 Marc Chagall ran Free Academy in Vitebsk which became an important artistic center with many famous local and strangers painters working there as teachers.
 But one day after his homecoming from Moscow he found out that Free Academy was turned into Academy of suprematism - it was the first sign of growing discontent of new state authorities.

 In 1920 Marc, Bella and their daughter Ida born in 1916 moved to Moscow where Chagall actively participated in theatrical life by creating draft of sets for performances.
 Being a staunch adversary of suprematist art but at the same time involved in new cultural tendencies, Marc Chagall revised significantly his own manner of painting that became closer to a new "revolutionary" style.
 Nevertheless, criticism of authorities, still hidden as Marc Chagall was a world-famous painter, grew stronger nourished by frankness and uncompromising stand of the painter himself.

 On the 1st of January 1921 the first opening night of "Miniatures" performance based on plays of recently deceased Jewish writer Sholem Aleichem took place.
 Marc Chagall was responsible for decorating of a small hall intended for performance.
 He made nine monumental paintings on the walls, ceiling and curtain that in the author's concept represented an appeal for cultural renaissance of Jewish theater. "...I have a scope at last to express all that I find necessary for national theater renaissance".
 But his work was not understood, attacks and criticism coming from "truly revolutionary" painters and authorities grew stronger and already one year later People's Education committee sent Marc Chagall to teach painting in a colony for homeless children.
 Lack of understanding and antagonism coming from the existing regime forced Marc Chagall to leave the country.

 FranceFor one year after his departure Bella and Ida lived in Berlin which became a shelter for emigrants from Russia and other countries.
 Marc Chagall made unsuccessful efforts to obtain money owing for his exhibition of 1914 but the inflation brought to naught his attempts.
 He managed to get back only three paintings and a dozen of watercolors.